unisim-vp/unisim/unisim_lib/unisim/service/debug/nodejs/doc/api/debug_event.md

 # Class DebugEvent

 This class provides support for debug event (see also `continueExecution()`).
+These events are useful when Node.js service of simulator is configured for interactive (blocking) mode, a mode especially designed for a debugger REPL.

 It is the superclass of Breakpoint, SourceCodeBreakpoint, SubProgramBreakpoint, and Watchpoint.